mistermicheels/learning-notes/mindset/Pragmatism-imperfectionism.md

     -   Example: First writing a working "first draft" of the code and then improving its readability can be a lot more effective than trying to write perfectly clean code immediately
         -   "First make it work, then make it clean"
     -   Example: When introducing stricter coding standards to an existing project, changing all the existing code is often not practical or justifiable.
 But, if you apply the new standards whenever you write new code or touch an existing piece of code, all parts of the codebase that are under active development will soon follow the new standards
 -   Big goals are daunting.
-Instead, chop the work up into small steps and follow the process, focusing on one step at a time.
+Instead, break them into small steps and follow the process, focusing on one step at a time.
 -   There is often a compounding where early progress makes future progress easier
-    -   Example: Successfully setting up basic automated linting makes it easy to add more strict/advanced rules later on
+    -   Example: Setting up basic automated linting makes it easy to add more strict/advanced rules later on
-    -   Example: When learning, properly understanding basic concepts makes it a lot easier to understand more advanced concepts later on
+    -   Example: When learning, properly understanding basic concepts makes it a lot easier to understand more advanced concepts later on ([Concepts, not code](./Concepts-not-code.md))
 -   See also [How to Be Great?
 Just Be Good, Repeatably](https://blog.stephsmith.io/how-to-be-great/)

 ### Consider going for imperfect action now instead of possibly perfect action in the future